vinceskahan/v5wiki/Python-3-strategy.md

    syslog.syslog(syslog.LOG_NOTICE, "vantage: Lamp set to '%s'" % onoff)
 ```
 Most of the strings in the function are true strings and can be left unchanged.
 However, the command sent
-to the hardware, `"LAMPS %s\n"`, is actually a byte string.
+to the hardware, `"LAMPS %s\n"`, will be represented as a Unicode string under Python 3.
 We want a sequence of one-byte characters, not a Unicode string.
 So, the relevant line becomes

 ```python
   _command = b"LAMPS %s\n" % _setting